jappoker/LeetCode-solution/README.md

 ## Navigation

 - `0001-1000/0001-0100`: Contains solutions for problems 1 to 100.
-- `Tags`: Contains markdown files with explanations and notes categorized by problem-solving techniques or tags.
+- `tags`: Contains markdown files with explanations and notes categorized by problem-solving techniques or tags.